Water monitoring frameworks: Back to basics for meaningful results

 Setting monitoring objectives

 Typically, the reason anyone starts a monitoring program is to answer a question or understand what is occurring within a system.
-Monitoring objectives can range from requirements to meet agency mandates to proactive information gathering studies to further understand baseline or current conditions.
+Monitoring objectives can range from requirements to meet agency mandates to proactive information gathering to further understand baseline or current conditions.
 The goals and objectives of a program dictate what, where, when, why and how certain parameters are monitored.

 An initial framework helps to outline the overall approach and establishes the key pieces that make up a monitoring plan.
 The plan will dictate the type of monitoring to be completed, whether it is a physical inspection of a specific stormwater feature or system, or water quality monitoring for a specific parameter from a chemical perspective.
-As the analysis of results will vary depending on the objectives, setting clear goals well before program initiation is critical in ensuring meaningful information is being collected.
+As the analysis of results will vary depending on the objectives, setting clear goals well before program initiation is critical to ensure meaningful information is being collected.

 When it comes to monitoring stormwater infrastructure, there are typically two categories: water quality and water quantity.
 Water quality monitoring of stormwater systems focuses on determining the performance of stormwater designs to evaluate their functionality or how effective they are with pollutant removal.
 Water quantity focuses on measuring physical parameters, such as water depth, velocity, and flow, to characterize how water is conveyed through the system.

-The main purpose of stormwater infrastructure inspections or condition assessments are to evaluate the functionality of a feature based on its physical condition at a particular time, whether that’s post-construction or after years of operation.
-It allows you to identify deficiencies in performance and then provide recommendations to address any issues through specific operation or maintenance needs.
+The main purpose of stormwater infrastructure inspections or condition assessments are to evaluate the functionality of a feature based on its physical condition at a particular time, whether that is post-construction or after years of operation.
+It allows one to identify deficiencies in performance and then provide recommendations to address any issues through specific operation or maintenance needs.
 An example of this would be an inspection of a stormwater management pond or detention basin, which could include an inspection for blockages or the integrity of inlets and outlets, as well as visual observations of the water within the basin for things such as excess vegetation growth, presence of algae, or areas of sediment deposition or erosion.

 When it comes to performance monitoring for water quality, this involves the evaluation of stormwater runoff or receiving water bodies with respect to pollutant concentration, which can then inform a feature’s effectiveness at removing the pollutants it was designed to manage.
 This type of monitoring is typically performed by collecting in-field water quality measurements, such as temperature or pH, and/or water samples that are then sent off to a lab for chemical analysis for parameters such as total suspended solids, oil and grease, or metals.